resgateio/resgate/README.md

 **Using Chrome**
 Copy the javascript below to [esnextb.in](https://esnextb.in/) and try it out from there (make sure you have the [latest resclient version](https://www.npmjs.org/package/resclient) under *Package*).
-Or just try it out using [CodePen](https://codepen.io/sjirenius/pen/vraZPZ).
+Or just try it out in this [CodePen](https://codepen.io/sjirenius/pen/vraZPZ).

 **Using some other browser**
 Some browsers won't allow accessing a non-encrypted websocket from an encrypted page.
 You can get around that by running the script locally using a webpack server, or some other similar tool.